Blue Heelers: episode guide

 Guest Starring: Charlotte Alexander as Moira Field, Nicholas Stribakos as Lennie Duke, Robyn Wyman as Sharon Duke, Robert Kemp as Porter

-Note: Ann Burbrook's final episode.
+Note: Ann Burbrook's last appearance as a regular, she will appear once more in a guest role.
 Characters' surname is Duke in credits but Dukes is used in the episode

 PJ recognises a man brought into the station under suspicion of drunk driving as the suspect acquitted in a Melbourne rape case two years prior.
-PJ is convinced of the man's guilt and when another rape occurs in Mt.
-Thomas (a young woman with a crush on PJ), he is determined to find justice for the victims, the first of whom was his cousin.
+PJ is still convinced of the man's guilt and when another rape occurs in Mt.
+Thomas (a young woman with a crush on PJ), he is determined to find justice for the victims — the first of whom was his cousin.
 Is he right, or is he victimising an innocent man?
-Meanwhile, Inspector Faulkner arrives in Mt Thomas to talk to Wayne about his future as watch house keeper now that he and Roz are seperated.
+Meanwhile, Inspector Faulkner arrives in Mt Thomas to talk to Wayne about his future as Watchhouse Keeper now that he and Roz are seperated.

 Starring: Grant Bowler, Lisa McCune, William McInnes, Martin Sacks, Julie Nihill, John Wood